 - The body becomes dependent, creating symptoms of withdrawal if the body goes without the drug too long.

 - Those who are addicted may try to convince their doctors that they are still in pain, shop around among multiple doctors, or buy the drug illegally.
 They may even move on to using heroin—a decision fraught with extra danger, as street drugs are inconsistent in strength and can be altered with substances such as fentanyl, a synthetic drug that is 30 to 50 times more potent than heroin and easily proves fatal in the wrong hands.

 Treatment for opioid addiction usually includes inpatient rehabilitation, behavioral counseling, and medications to ease withdrawal symptoms.
 But, it can take time and relapse is common.

 Substance use counselors treat and support a patient through the process, providing information, ongoing therapy, and coordination with medical doctors.

 In addition to treating patients, addiction counselors can work to educate the community, create an ongoing dialogue with young people in school settings, and speak to civic organizations and other groups.

-Make a difference in the opioid epidemic
+Make a Difference in the Opioid Epidemic

-An education in addictions can open the door to many professional opportunities, including community health workers, addictions case managers, outreach specialists, and addictions treatment technicians.
+A drug addiction counseling career can open the door to many professional opportunities, including community health workers, addictions case managers, outreach specialists, and addictions treatment technicians.*